Vibrant fruit market in the ancient Medina of Fez during a sunny day, Morocco

 Off-season (lower prices)

-Fez, Morocco is a Moderate destination perfect for culture and history.
+Fez, Morocco is a destination with a temperate climate, perfect for medieval medina and leather tanneries.
 The best time to visit is Apr, May, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $58/day, while mid-range trips average $138/day.
-Visa-free for short tourism stays.
+Budget travel costs around $64/day, while mid-range trips average $151/day.
+Entry rules depend on your passport.

 /day